 The Comprehensive Plan designation for the site is Urban Multi-Family R-8.
 The guiding principles, goals and policies of the Comprehensive Plan, along with implementing regulations in the Municipal Code, are used to evaluate the proposal and weigh the project benefits and impacts.
-The following land use Comprehensive Plan goals and policies apply to the development proposal:
+The following goals and policies apply to the development proposal:

-Elements Goals and Policies City Analysis Economic Element Diversified Economy - Goal EC-1: By providing enterprises that both serve and employ local residents, Bainbridge Island will be better able to withstand fluctuations in the larger regional economy.
+Elements Goals and Policies Economic Diversified Economy - Goal EC-1: By providing enterprises that both serve and Element employ local residents, Bainbridge Island will be better able to withstand fluctuations in the larger regional economy.
 In addition, people who live and work in their community are available to invest time and money in their families, organizations, and community life.
 A key to a healthy, stable and vital economy is to create and undertake business opportunities that anticipate and respond to conditions that affect our community.
 This would include identifying emerging needs and markets so that Bainbridge Island businesses benefit from being on the leading edge of change.
-The proposed location of the Police and Court facility will allow for the colocation of two vital City departments in a location that meets the short and long-term needs of the departments and the City.
-The current Police facility is undersized and outdated.
-The proposed facility provides the needed space for both departments and will allow for potential future expansion.
-The Police and Court facility will serve local residents.
 Diversified Economy - Policy EC-1.5: In order to provide opportunities for business enterprise, adequate space must be provided for efficient use of existing developed areas near public transportation (e.g. ferry, bus service) and for growth that recognizes and protects the Island's valued natural amenities, its limits of land and water and the quality of its residential neighborhoods.
 Sustainability - Policy EC-3.1: Encourage the use of green building materials and techniques in all types of construction, as well as design approaches that are responsive to changing conditions.
-The proposed location of the Police and Court facility is in a developed area, in an existing building, near bus stops.
-There are existing bus stops in the vicinity of the subject parcel along SR 305 and flag stops near the access of the site on Madison Avenue N. The proposed Police and Court facility will be located in an existing building.
-The City's Design for Bainbridge manual encourages the re-use of existing buildings and states that the most sustainable buildings are those that already exist.
-This is because reusing an existing building will have less impact on the environment than building a new one.

 Sustainability - Policy EC-3.4: Encourage public sector solid waste reduction, reuse and recycling.
-City facilities participate in a comprehensive recycling program.
-The proposed Police and Court facility will reuse a building previously occupied by a medical clinic.
-Environmental Element Environment - Goal EN-1: Preserve and enhance Bainbridge Island's natural systems, natural beauty and environmental quality.
-The proposed project does not require any clearing and only limited soil disturbance.
-The existing critical area buffers on the subject parcel were previously established via installation of a split rail fence and the proposed addition does not encroach into the critical areas.
-Environment - Goal EN-2: Encourage sustainability in City Government operations.
-In response to the design standards and guidelines as part of the Design Review Board review, the applicant responded that sustainable principles will be maintained through an energy efficient envelope, lighting controls, and HVAC zoning to account for occupied /unoccupied use as dictated by schedules.
+Environmental Environment - Goal EN-1: Preserve and enhance Bainbridge Island's natural Element systems, natural beauty and environmental quality.
+Environment - Goal EN-2: Encourage sustainability in City Government operations Environment - Policy EN-2.1: In managing City government operations, take reasonable steps to reduce impacts to the environment and ecosystems upon which we depend.
+This includes recognizing and preparing for the impacts of climate change.
 Fish and Wildlife - Policy EN-5.6: Protect wetlands and riparian areas.
-Staff has determined that the proposed addition is separated from the critical areas by an existing developed area and there will be no further impacts to the critical areas.
-Transportation Element Operation and Mobility - Policy TR 6.1: Set street design guidelines which establish street widths, reflecting the desired vehicle speeds, accommodating bicycle, pedestrian, wheelchair, equestrian, and transit uses, and providing for emergency vehicle access and also considering community character.
-The project is consistent with City of Bainbridge Island Design and Construction Standards and Specifications by requiring a 15' right-of-way dedication along NE New Brooklyn Rd. to encompass the public sidewalk and align with the adjacent property immediately to the west.
-The existing pedestrian trail through the wetlands/wetlands buffer will continue to allow public access and shall be maintained by the applicant.

-CLUL D. L. (CD) 205 D. II.
-TD T C +b State Route (SR) 305 - Policy TR 7.6: The project is conditioned to consider Support the construction of the STO and future development of the Sound to its branch trails.
-Olympic (STO) Trail along the eastern edge of the subject property.
-Due to uncertainty in the final STO trail alignment connection in the SR305 ROW, construction of this segment of the STO is not a required frontage improvement at this time.
-The City is currently conducting a study of long-term non- motorized transportation requirements for Bainbridge Island which could change the alignment for the proposed STO.
-The City will program future capital improvement projects to complete any planned frontage improvements required by future non-motorized transportation plans.
-Capital Goal CF-1: The Capital Facilities Element The project supports and implements Facilities and Capital Improvement Plan (CIP) the goals and policies of the Element provides the public facilities needed to Comprehensive Plan by re-using an support orderly compact urban growth, existing building in a developed area protect and support public and private without encroaching into critical areas or investments, maximize use of existing clearing and developing previously facilities, promote economic development undisturbed land.
-The project proposes and redevelopment, increase public well- to co-locate two essential City being and safety, and implement the departments in the vicinity of Bainbridge Comprehensive Plan.
-Island Fire Department Station 21, plans Completione Figh. for future growth, and supports the effort of the Police and Court departments to further serve the Pullin CE 2.4 Million de la Contraction de la Co residents of Bainbridge Island.
-Policy CF 2.1: When planning for public The subject parcel has the potential to facilities, consider expected future land support a potential future addition to use activity. the current building, if needed.
+Air Quality - Policy EN-10.5: Ensure beneficial indoor air quality in all renovations and new construction of City-owned facilities and promote design choices that enhance beneficial indoor air quality in private construction.
+Transportation Operation and Mobility - Policy TR 6.1: Set street design guidelines which establish Element street widths, reflecting the desired vehicle speeds, accommodating bicycle, pedestrian, wheelchair, equestrian, and transit uses, and providing for emergency vehicle access and also considering community character.
+State Route (SR) 305 - Policy TR 7.6: Support the construction of the STO and its branch trails.
+Capital Goal CF-1: The Capital Facilities Element and Capital Improvement Plan (CIP) Facilities provides the public facilities needed to support orderly compact urban growth, Element protect and support public and private investments, maximize use of existing facilities, promote economic development and redevelopment, increase public well- being and safety, and implement the Comprehensive Plan.
+Policy CF 2.1: When planning for public facilities, consider expected future land use t trellere activity.
+Utilities Electrical - Policy 14.7: New taxpayer-funded buildings shall use carbon-neutral Element energy for heating, cooling, and operational use to the maximum extent practical within site specific and existing technology limitations.